Tengrism: Conversion

 When Turks converted to Islam, they probably assimilated their beliefs to Islam via Sufism, identifying Dervishes as something akin to shamans.
 In the writings of Ahmad Yasawi, both Tengrist elements as well as Islamic themes can be found.
 For example, Muhammad features as the prototype of human's way to unite with God, while simultaneously referring to God as both kok tangir (Gök Tengri) or Allah.
 According to Yasawi, humans should seek to purify their soul to harmonize with God and the world.
-Turkic and Mongolian people in Central Asian largely converted to Islam during the fourteenth Century.
+Turkic and Mongolic peoples in Central Asian largely converted to Islam during the fourteenth century.
 However, they were not focusing on the laws, memorization and conformity offered by Islam, but were focused on the inwardly and personal experience.
-Thus, many scholars argued for a syncretism between Orthodox-Islam, Sufism, and pre-IslamicTurkic religion.
+Thus, many scholars argued for a syncretism between Orthodox-Islam, Sufism, and pre-Islamic Turkic religion.
+Sociologist Rakhat Achylova studied how aspects of Tengrism were adopted into a Kyrgyz form of Islam.